Fastest electric cars in the world 2020

-Read on for our rundown of the fastest electric cars you can buy (and some you can't)...
+Read on for our rundown of the fastest electric cars you can buy (and a few that you can't)...

 Unlike some of the cars on this list, the Taycan is something you can actually go out and buy today – albeit for a fairly high price.
 It proves you can transport four adults in comfort, while still keeping the driver entertained with engaging handling and seriously quick acceleration.

-The range-topping Taycan Turbo S model will dispatch with the 0-62mph sprint in a Ferrari-bothering 2.8 seconds and tops out at an impressive 161mph, so it'll be right at home on the derestricted autobahns of its native Germany.
-The Taycan is about more than just raw speed, though; it offers the same superb handling other Porsches, from the petrol-powered 911 to the hybrid Panamera, are renowned for.
-Read our full Taycan review here.
+The range-topping Taycan Turbo S model dispatches with the 0-62mph sprint in a Ferrari-bothering 2.8 seconds and tops out at an impressive 161mph, so it'll be right at home on the derestricted autobahns of its native Germany.
+The Taycan is about more than just raw speed, though; it offers the same superb handling that other Porsches – from the petrol-powered 911 to the hybrid Panamera – are renowned for.

 Traditional British sportscar manufacturer Lotus isn't holding back for its first electric model.
-The Evija (pronounced 'E-vi-ya') will sell for a cool £2 million, with buyers getting 1,972bhp, a 0-60mph time of less than three seconds and a top speed of over 200mph.
+The Evija (pronounced 'E-vi-ya') sells for a cool £2 million, with buyers getting 1,972bhp, a 0-60mph time of less than three seconds and a top speed of over 200mph.

-In keeping with Lotus tradition, the Evija will be as light as possible, thanks to being built around a carbon-fibre chassis and featuring all carbon-fibre body panels, too.
+In keeping with Lotus tradition, the Evija is as light as possible, as it's built around a carbon-fibre chassis and has all carbon-fibre body panels, too.
 A 'tunnel' through the bodywork boosts airflow, while a splitter at the front channels cooling air to the car's battery pack.
-Read more about the Evija here.

-It’s not on sale yet, but the Tesla Roadster – the second car to carry that name for Elon Musk's company – looks set to be a force to reckoned with for all supercars, electric or otherwise.
+It’s not on sale yet, but the Tesla Roadster – the second car to carry that name – looks set to be a force to reckoned with for all supercars, electric or otherwise.
 The claimed figures speak for themselves: 0-62mph in 1.9 seconds, 0-100mph in 4.2 seconds, a standing quarter mile in 8.9 seconds and a top speed of around 250mph.
-Power is yet to be revealed, but torque is expected to sit at an incredible 10,000Nm.
+Power has yet to be revealed, but the torque figure is expected to be an incredible 10,000Nm.

-Set to go on sale in 2020, the Roadster will be powered by three electric motors and a 200kWh battery that should give an effective range of 620 miles – although we imagine that figure will drop dramatically if you plan to use every last drop of the car’s remarkable performance.
-Read the latest Tesla Roadster news.
+Set to go on sale in 2022, the Roadster will be powered by three electric motors and a 200kWh battery that should give a range of 620 miles – although we imagine that figure will drop dramatically if you plan to use every last drop of the car’s remarkable performance.

-The latest product from the Croatian manufacturer – made famous by Grand Tour presenter Richard Hammond’s high-profile crash in 2017 – the Rimac C_Two is the replacement for the Concept One, designed afresh from the ground up.
+The latest product from the Croatian manufacturer – made famous by The Grand Tour presenter Richard Hammond’s high-profile crash in 2017 – the Rimac C_Two replaces the Concept One and was designed afresh from the ground up.
 Power comes from four in-wheel motors that combine to produce 1,888bhp and 2,300Nm of torque.